Najm al-Din al-Tufi: Accusations of Shi'a Leanings

 There is some scholarly debate on at-Tūfī's biography about his possible inclination for the Shi'a.
-During his stay in Mecca he was in active contact with the Imamite scholar as-Sakākīnī.
+During his stay in Mecca he was in active contact with the Imamite scholar al-Sakākīnī.
 In Cairo, he was accused of representing Shi'a positions and insulting the Prophet's companions.
 Al-Safadi (d.764/1362) reports that he renounced his associations with Shi'ism, however Ibn Rajab (d.795/1393) believed this renunciation was a form of taqiyya, accusing him of lying.
 Mustafa Zayd refutes this and quotes al-Tufi criticizing Shi'a doctrines and states that al-Tufi is not cited in any Shi'a biographies of scholars.
 Muhammad Said Ramadan al-Bouti argues otherwise and adds that al-Tufi's criticism of Shi'ism shows his volatile character.

 Maṣlaḥa

 His most complete writings on maslaha are in his commentary on imam Nawawi's (d.
 1277 CE) collection of 40 hadith, where he comments on the 32nd hadith, la darar wa la diraar.
 He states that this means to inflict harm (mafsada) upon someone else and to inflict harm in requital, therefore neither harm nor requital should be inflicted upon someone.
 He supports this hadith with verses from the Qur'an and other hadith that Allah does not intend to burden the believers, but gave us Islam for benefit and maslaha.
 In his opinion, this hadith has priority over all of the Shari'a except where punishment is stipulated, such as in the hudud, because they are stated to be obligatory in the revelation and are of stronger basis than the general statement of "there is no harm or requital of harm."
 He states that, by ijma, the harm caused by these punishments is permissible.
 Therefore averting harm is a general obligation which can only be superseded by a specific legal injunction.

 al-Tufi states in his theory of maṣlaḥa that it can only apply to muamalat (social dealings) and ādāt (customs and habits) and not ibadat (worship) and muqaddarāt (fixed stipulations), because acts of worship can only be known via revelation whereas our minds can be applied to social dealings.
 He stated that if the Qur'an, hadith, and ijma contradict the maslaha, then the maslaha would take precedence.
 A major issue with his theory is that he was unable to provide any practical examples of applying his theory in his era, whereas imam al-Ghazali was able to provide clear examples of when it can override a text and where it cannot.
 This is one major reason that scholars like al-Ghazālī, al-Qarāfī and al-Shāṭibī had far more influential theories of maṣlaḥa than al-Tufi.
 It also appears that al-Tufi was influenced by the writings of imam al-Qarāfī, as he seems to exactly quote from him in citing the nineteen evidences of Islamic law.